Ready to learn more?

 Scholarships

-The art of cooking, blended with the skill of team leadership and business entrepreneurship, will ensure that when you graduate from this Culinary Management program, you’ll find exciting career opportunities in the fast-paced, ever-changing industry.
-This field will take you anywhere you want to go.
-All you need is hard work, drive and passion.
+The art of cooking, blended with the skill of team leadership and business entrepreneurship, will ensure that upon graduation from this Culinary Management program, students will find exciting career opportunities in the fast-paced, ever-changing industry.
+This field will take learners anywhere they want to go.
+All that is needed is hard work, drive and passion.

-You’ll also graduate with important industry certifications such as Smart Serve, Safe Food Handlers and CPR, making you job-ready.
+Students will also graduate with important industry certifications such as Smart Serve, Safe Food Handlers and CPR, making them job-ready.

 What You’ll Learn